List of DC Comics characters: D: Deep Blue

 Deep Blue is a superhero in the DC Universe.
 The character was created by Peter David and Jim Calafiore, and first appeared in Aquaman (vol. 3) #23 (August 1996).

-Within the context of the stories, Debbie Perkins is the daughter of Tsunami and grew up believing Neptune Perkins to be her father, while Rhombus believed her to be his daughter.
+Debbie Perkins is the daughter of Tsunami and grew up believing Neptune Perkins to be her father, while Rhombus believed her to be his daughter.
 As Deep Blue, she is among the heroes who respond to Aquaman's call to unite the undersea kingdoms.
 Over time, she begins to insist on being called Indigo and learns that Atlan claims to be her true father.

+Demolitia

+Demolitia is a female vigilante.
+The character is introduced by David Michelinie and Kieron Dwyer, and first appeared in Action Comics #718 (February 1996).

+Demolitia is an anti-corporate vigilante who utilized Bloodsport's technology.

 Devastation

 Devastation is a character appearing in American comic books published by DC Comics.

 The mythological Titan Cronus swallowed almost all of his children, including previously unknown gods named Titan, Oblivion, Disdain, Arch, Slaughter, and Harrier.
 He did this out of fear that his children would one day dethrone him.
 Centuries after Zeus successfully accomplished this feat, Cronus released the remaining children who did not escape his bowels.
 These unknown gods became his new pantheon, which he used to destroy various gods on his new ascension to power.
 One obstacle Cronus came to know was the champion of Olympus known as Wonder Woman.
 To defeat Wonder Woman, Cronus devised a plan to create a dark mirror image of her whom he could call as a champion of his own.

 Similar to Diana, Cronus formed the image of a child out of Themysciran clay.
 He breathed life into it and called her Devastation.
 He then had Titan, Oblivion, Disdain, Arch, Slaughter, and Harrier bless the new creation with evil gifts.
 Devastation possessed each of Wonder Woman's abilities, but with a dark twist to them.